BenJWard/BioSequences.jl/docs/src/user_manual/sequences/generalseq.md

 However, the alphabet type fixes the internal memory encoding and plays an important role when optimizing performance of a program (see [Using a more compact sequence representation](@ref) section for low-memory encodings).
-It also enables a user to define their own alphabet only by defining few numbers of methods.
+It also enables a developer to define their own alphabet only by defining few numbers of methods.
 This is described in [Defining a new alphabet](@ref) section.